 Directions: From Asheville, take I-40 West to Exit 27 to U.S. Hwy.
 74 West towards Waynesville.
 Turn onto U.S. Hwy.
 19 and go through Maggie Valley to Cherokee.
 Turn onto U.S. Hwy.
 441 North at Cherokee and follow the road into the park.
 Alternatively, enter the Blue Ridge Parkway at any Asheville area entrance point – see below – and follow it south to the parkway terminus at U.S. Hwy.
 441 at Cherokee.
 The parkway route takes about 2 ½ hours, while the I-40/Hwy.19 route takes about an hour, but the parkway route is far more scenic.

-The Great Smoky Mountains National Park is America’s most-visited national park, with more than 11 million visitors a year, about twice as many visitors as the second most-visited park, the Grand Canyon.
+The Great Smoky Mountains National Park is America’s most-visited national park, with more than 12 million visitors in 2019, about twice as many visitors as the second most-visited park, the Grand Canyon.

 The Great Smokies is one of the largest remaining wild areas of Eastern America, roaming over some 521,000 acres or more than 800 square miles in Western North Carolina and East Tennessee.
 Slightly more of the park is on the North Carolina side than on the Tennessee side.

 Some of the tallest mountains in the East are here, including 16 peaks over 6,000 feet.
 Clingmans Dome, the highest peak in the park, soars 6,643 feet above sea level and 4,503 feet above the valley floor.

 Although many visitors just zip through the park on the main east-west road, U.S. Highway 441, also known as Newfound Gap Road, the park has enough to keep you busy for a week or longer.
 The Great Smoky Mountains National Park offers extraordinary opportunities for outdoor activities.
 It has world-class hiking on more than 800 miles of trails, from easy nature walks to multi-day backpacking treks.
 The Appalachian Trail goes through the park, and North Carolina’s 1,000-mile Mountains-to-Sea Trail (only about one-half finished) begins here.
 However, some of the most interesting sights in the park are viewable from the comfort of your vehicle.
 The park has more than 380 miles of roads, paved and unpaved.